smkeil/GettingCleaningDataProject/README.md

 1. Download the following zip file which contains all needed data files. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-        A full description of this data is available from its original location here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+        A full description of this data is available from its original location: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 2. Place the above downloaded file in a directory called WORK from which you are able to run R scripts.
 You should have